paulbrav/MistOCR/README.md

 # mistocr

-A command-line tool for OCR using the Mistral AI API, converting PDFs and PowerPoint files to markdown or text.
+A command-line tool for OCR using the Mistral AI API, converting PDFs and PowerPoint files to markdown, text, or searchable PDFs.

 ## Installation

-### Install with `uv` (Recommended)
+### Global Installation (Recommended)

 [uv](https://github.com/astral-sh/uv) is a fast Python package installer and resolver.
 If you don't have uv installed, you can install it with: